 Gained five pounds of muscle for his role in Jarhead (2005).

-Was among the guests at Jessica Simpson's 25th birthday party.
+Was among the guests at Jessica Simpson's 25th birthday party on July 10, 2005.

 He gave Kirsten Dunst a gray and white kitten for her birthday.
 She named the cat Sophie.